Steward-ownership is capitalism 2.0

 Summary: The best of capitalism

-Steward-ownership is not only reserved for “impact companies” trying to cure diseases, build technology for renewable energy, or tackling poverty.
-The model can be applied to any company that is building useful products, like the examples of Bosch, John Lewis and ZEISS show.
+Steward-ownership is not only reserved for “impact companies” trying to cure diseases, build technology for renewable energy, or tackle poverty.
+The model can be applied to any company that is building useful products, like the examples of Bosch, John Lewis, and ZEISS show.
 The purpose of the structure is simply to make sure that our companies are in service of society, not the other way around.
 If the management of a steward-owned company comes to the conclusion that the company’s net impact is no longer positive due to its negative externalities, the management is incentivized to change the company’s ways.

 To me, steward-ownership is a way for our society to get all the benefits of capitalism and free markets while remedying their negative effects.
 A decentralized market economy is an extremely efficient solution to allocating scarce resources when compared to alternative solutions like central planning.
 Entrepreneurship is a great way to increase the standard of living of everyone, and capitalism offers good incentives for both entrepreneurs and investors.
 This system has brought us enormous wealth and prosperity and lifted large amounts of people out of poverty.
 However, it has also brought enormous inequality and a myriad of environmental problems with it.
 Steward-ownership is a great example of how, with a few simple changes in how companies are structured and governed, we can get the benefits of capitalism without its downsides.
-To use Silicon Valley terminology, steward-ownership is capitalism 2.0.
+To use Silicon Valley terminology: steward-ownership is capitalism 2.0.

 For Sharetribe, there’s another reason why the steward-ownership model is a perfect fit.
 The goal of our company is to do to the sharing economy what steward-ownership does to capitalism: restructure it in order to get its benefits without the downsides.
 This topic is discussed in another post.